 The above is not a comprehensive list, but communicates clearly the determination of the leaders at Mercy to meet the needs of the communities they serve – both by providing the most modern medical facilities and best healing environments possible, and by ensuring primary care services are distributed appropriately to the locations where families need them.

 For more than 120 years, Mercy Medical Center has been one of Iowa’s premier medical centers.
-Its Mission today, under President Bob Ritz and CEO David Vellinga, remains to nurture the healing ministry of the Church by bringing it new life, energy and viability in the 21st Century, while emphasizing human dignity, social justice and healthier communities.
+Its Mission today remains to nurture the healing ministry of the Church by bringing it new life, energy and viability in the 21st Century, while emphasizing human dignity, social justice and healthier communities.